GBuenaflor/01azure-aks-azure-ad-integration/README.md

-#  -  To implement the AKS Ingress controller using Appplication Gateway go to this post:
+#  -  Next Post: To implement the AKS Ingress controller using Appplication Gateway go to this link:

 https://github.com/GBuenaflor/01azure-aks-ingresscontroller-agic